 When to Start Training

 Most children start to show signs that they are ready for toilet training between ages 18 and 30 months.
 Before 18 months, most children can't fully control their bladder and bowel muscles.
-Your child will let you know in her own way that she is ready to start toilet training.
+Your child will let you know in their own way that they are ready to start toilet training.
 Children are ready when they:

 - Show interest in the toilet or in wearing underpants